FMT-Software-solutions/sales-track-pro/release/README.md

    release/scripts/release.sh
    ```

-2. **Follow the prompts**:
-   - Enter the new version number (e.g., 1.0.1)
-   - Provide release notes
-   - Confirm the release details

 3. **The script will**:
+    - Validate the configuration and environment
     - Update package.json version
+    - Update CHANGELOG.md
-   - Build the Electron application
+    - Build the application (electron:build and build:electron)
-   - Package for distribution
+    - Package the Electron application with the updated version
     - Create Git commit and tag
+    - Create GitHub release (if enabled)
-   - Publish to Supabase as draft
+    - Publish to Supabase (if enabled)

 ### Managing Releases